Michigan Man Pleads Guilty in Plot to Kidnap Governor

 DETROIT (CN) — A man who was part of group that prosecutors say planned to kidnap Michigan Governor Gretchen Whitmer pleaded guilty Wednesday to a conspiracy charge.

-Ty Garbin, 25, of Hartland Township, said he would cooperate fully with prosecutors, according to a plea agreement filed in Western Michigan federal court ahead of his court appearance in Grand Rapids.
+Ty Garbin, 25, of Hartland Township, said he would cooperate fully with prosecutors, according to a plea agreement filed in Western Michigan federal courts.
+He admitted his guilt at a change of plea hearing in Grand Rapids before Chief U.S. District Judge Robert J. Jonker, a George W. Bush appointee.
 No agreement has been reached on final sentencing guidelines.

+Garbin is the first defendant in the case to plead guilty to the indictment handed down by a federal grand jury on Dec.
+16, 2020.
+His sentencing is scheduled for July 8.
+He remains in the custody of U.S. Marshals.

 Garbin’s arsenal of weapons was forfeited to the government and he consented not to help any of his alleged co-conspirators contest actions regarding their guns and ammunition.
 The government agreed it would not pursue any further charges against him for his assistance.